Brokttv/optimizers-from-scratch/README.md

 ## Benchmark Results

-I compared my NumPy implementations of **Adam, AdaGrad, NAG, and RMSProp** against PyTorch on two datasets:
+I compared my NumPy implementations of **Adam, AdaGrad, NAG, and RMSProp** against PyTorch on two datasets where each version ran on its respective device (cpu for numpy optimizers and cuda for pytorch's):

 - **California Housing (Regression)**: NumPy ran up to **7–10× faster**  with comparable final losses.
 - **Fashion-MNIST (Classification)**: NumPy was **competitive with PyTorch**, sometimes faster (Adam, AdaGrad) and sometimes slightly slower (RMSProp, NAG).
 Accuracy and loss trends matched closely.